acacha/vue-laravel-authorization/README.md

 Install laravel-permission package.
 See https://github.com/spatie/laravel-permission#installation.

-Add Laravel user object to Javascript with the following javascript snippet in your html header:
+Add Laravel user object to Javascript with the following javascript snippet in your html header, multiple ways of doing this:

+Before Laravel 5.4.23 a window.Laravel global javascript object exists, you could add user to this object using:

 ```javascript
 <script>